ska-telescope/skampi/README.md

 apiserver: Running
 kubeconfig: Configured
 ```
-Now install SKAMPI (remember, all default values of variables will be used if none are set, or if no PrivateRules.mak is used for overrides):
+Now install SKAMPI.
+Take note: all default values of variables will be used if none are set.
+Read more about this under [Modifying deployment configuration](#modifying-deployment-configuration).
 ```
 $ cd .. # this is to go back to the root of the SKAMPI repo after the above commands
 $ make install-or-upgrade